 Ingredients you'll need

-- Potatoes - I recommend Yukon gold, they are tender and creamy, but reds can just as easily be substituted.
+- Potatoes - I recommend Yukon gold, they are tender and creamy, but red potatoes can just as easily be substituted.

 - Olive oil - Regular olive oil is better for baking than extra virgin, because it can withstand higher temperatures.

-- Pepper - Fresh ground pepper is preferable.
+- Black Pepper - Fresh ground black pepper is preferable.
 It has a noticeably better flavor.

 - Salt - I recommend table salt over kosher salt because the smaller granules will give you better coverage.